Nitrite Free Smallgoods: Good or Bad?

 Here at Kaczanowski & Co we like to keep up-to-date with current food trends, and offer education to our customers in relation to these trends when they are relevant to our products.

-One of the latest and most frequently asked questions relates to to the use of nitrates in small goods.
 As a manufacturer of cured meats, and in particular hams and bacon, we feel that is is vital that consumers are aware of the facts regarding the use of nitrates in cured meats.
 And, in giving these facts, we hope that we can dispel some of the common misconceptions.

 Do Kaczanowski smallgoods contain nitrate?

-As part of the curing process, Kaczanowski & Co use scientifically controlled amounts of Sodium Nitrate (commonly known as nitrate) in keeping with commercial food standards.
-Sodium Nitrate is used in the curing process for the following reasons:
+As part of the curing process, Kaczanowski & Co use scientifically controlled amounts of Sodium Nitrite (commonly known as nitrite) in keeping with commercial food standards.

 1. It promotes the colour red, traditionally associated with cured meats.